 SSM1 works over a 1953 bauds serial link, so querying the data was waaaaay slower than CAN, which is why I couldn’t get data as accurate.
 But it’s still enough.

 Step five, integrate it

 I had my own car, that I often drove on tracks like the Fuji Speedway, so I was willing to integrate the system to the central console as much as possible.
 The car was built in 1997, so the previous infotainment system was pretty obsolete.

 Fast-forward replacing the whole sound sytem of the car (I replaced the big old aftermarket stereo with a Pioneer GM-D14000II amplifier connected to the car’s speakers).
 I fixed some bugs, added features and removed annoying ones, and was able to get something ok-tier that fits my need.
 While not being perfect, it still works even on long trips (more than 5 hours) without overheating (summer in Tokyo is harsh), and is a great tool when going to the track.
 I added an option where the IVI will trigger an alarm if some values go wild like, temperature too high, RPM too low (happens sometimes on this car), and such.
-The gear displayed is not always accurate when shifting as the exact gear was not available from the ECU.
+The gear displayed is not always accurate when shifting as the exact gear was not available from the ECU (UPDATE 2019: found it in RAM directly later).
 I thus used the fact that the RPM and speed’s relation is linear and each gear has a different ratio constant.
 So I just had to look at the transmission’s spec, find said constants and check to which of them the current rpm/speed ratio is the closest.